 How do you get Scabies/How can you get it?
-Scabies Causes:
+Causes:

 Scabies is an easily spread skin disease caused by a very small species of mite.

-Scabies is spread by skin-to-skin contact with another person who has scabies.
-Scabies are transmitted through close physical contact; as a result, Scabies is often sexually transmitted, however, children often pass it to one another and to adults through everyday contact as well.
+This parasitic infection is spread by skin-to-skin contact with another person who has scabies.
+Scabies are transmitted through close physical contact; as a result, this parasite is often sexually transmitted.
+However, children often pass it to one another and to adults through everyday contact as well.

 Outbreaks are common in nursing homes, nursing facilities, and child care centers.

 How to tell if you have it?
 Scabies Symptoms: